have focused exclusively on my bird photography in these pages,

 oyster shell.
 I do not wear them because of snakes, I wear them for

 comfort.
-I've never seen a snake on these islands or ever heard anyone
+I've only ever seen one snake on these islands in all my

 (3) Kayaking boots - I really like my NRS